tototomate123/tuwunel/docs/turn.md

 A common way to generate a suitable alphanumeric secret key is by using `pwgen -s 64 1`.

-These same values need to be set in conduwuit.
-See the [example config](configuration/examples.md) in the TURN section for configuring these and restart conduwuit after.
+These same values need to be set in Tuwunel.
+See the [example config](configuration/examples.md) in the TURN section for configuring these and restart Tuwunel after.

 `turn_secret` or a path to `turn_secret_file` must have a value of your coturn `static-auth-secret`, or use `turn_username` and `turn_password`